Jana Nayagan: Filming

 The first schedule took place in Chennai.

 Principal photography began with the first schedule on 5 October 2024 at Prasad Studios in Chennai.
-Filming started with a song sequence, picturised on Vijay and Pooja featuring 500 background artists under the choreography by Sekhar, at a massively erected set which was built prior to the filming's commencement, in September, under the supervision by V. Selvakumar.
+Filming started with a song sequence, picturised on Vijay and Pooja featuring 500 background artists with choreography by Sekhar, at a massive set which was built prior to the filming's commencement, in September, under the supervision of V. Selvakumar.
 The song sequence completed filming on 10 October.
 After that, Vinoth reportedly completed some portions in 8 days, which were supposed to take 10 days.
 Initially, the second schedule was planned to take place in Hyderabad, but the production remained in Chennai at the request of Vijay.
 The team erected a huge set in Payanoor near Chennai for the second schedule.
 After Vijay completed his political commitments, the schedule commenced on 4 November.
 Vijay and Hegde joined the schedule in Chennai.

-During this schedule, Vijay and Vinoth met with the jawans and their families at the Officers Training Academy in Chennai.
+During this schedule, Vijay and Vinoth met with jawans and their families at the Officers Training Academy in Chennai.
 In mid November, shooting happened at AVIT, Vinayaka Mission Law College, Chennai.
 Later the production moved to Thiruporur, where a set was erected for action sequences.
 After a reported seven days of rehearsals in late November, production resumed at a constructed set in Chennai with an action sequence between Vijay and Deol, which lasted for three weeks.
 Hegde simultaneously filmed her portions in this schedule while filming her portions for Hai Jawani Toh Ishq Hona Hai, which were completed by 3 December.
 Vijay and Hegde resumed the shooting in mid December which reportedly went for a week.
 The second schedule was completed on 21 December at a beach in Chennai.
-Reportedly, 40% of the film's shooting had been completed by schedule.
+Reportedly, 40% of the film's shooting was completed within the schedule.